Hall of Fame

 The official home of the National BMX Hall of Fame is located at the Olympic Training Center in Chula Vista, CA.

-CRITERIA: When considering all Hall of Fame Nominations - the selection committee looks for Inductees who have made a serious impact on the sport of Bicycle Motocross; whether it be through performance and accomplishments, or their off-the-track deeds.
+CRITERIA: When considering all Hall of Fame Nominations - the selection committee looks for Inductees who have made a serious impact on the sport of BMX; whether it be through performance and accomplishments, or outside of competition.

 - Helped change the direction of the sport of BMX and left their mark in a positive manner.